During breast cancer treatment

 Cancer survivors can follow these approaches to reduce risks:

-• 7 Healing Practices
+- 7 Lifestyle Practices

-• Healthy lifestyle
+- Healthy lifestyle

-• Ask your doctor about the supplements and approaches mentioned in this section.
+- Ask your doctor about the supplements and approaches mentioned in this section.

 Lifestyle practices are the first steps to get your cardiovascular system in the best shape possible, before treatment if possible but also as part of your survivorship plan for health.
-“Heart healthy” lifestyle choices include the 7 Healing Practices of eating well, moving more, managing stress and sharing love and support.
+“Heart healthy” lifestyle choices include the 7 Lifestyle Practices of eating well, moving more, managing stress and sharing love and support.

 Exercise during treatment—as much as you can tolerate—can be especially beneficial: “Our findings strongly support that tailored exercise training during adjuvanttreatment applied after initial treatment for cancer, especially to suppress secondary tumor formation breast cancer treatment may counteract a decline in cardiovascular function, and in particular among those receiving chemotherapy.”33Thune I, Husøy A et al. Cardiovascular function and the effect of exercise training during adjuvant breast cancer treatment.
 Results from The EBBA-II trial.
 Presentation at the San Antonio Breast Cancer Symposium (SABCS) 2018.
 December 7, 2018.